ronardcaktus/deployment-roulette/final-project-notes.md

 ### Step 4: Node Elasticity

-Deploy by running `kubectl apply -f starter/apps/bloatware/bloatware.yml` Before even looking into it too much, I can tell there are too many instances 😅 I'll have to create a new node for this:
+Deployed by running `kubectl apply -f starter/apps/bloatware/bloatware.yml` Before even looking into it too much, I can tell there are too many instances 😅 I'll have to create a new node for this: